yigitsadic/yigitsadic.github.io/_posts/2021-09-10-microservices-example-with-go-and-grpc-part-two.markdown

 ## What's next?

-I will cover creation of products service and connecting it with gateway service and React app on [part III](https://yigitsadic.github.io/docker/golang/grpc/typescript/react/microservices/2021/09/16/microservices-example-with-go-and-grpc-part-three.html).
+I will cover creation of products service and connecting it with gateway service and React app on [part III]({% post_url 2021-09-11-microservices-example-with-go-and-grpc-part-three %})

 À la prochaine !